Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

 * **US-1**
   * **Type of user:** Player
-  * **Description:** Trying to challenge themselves, the player started a session to see how well they do in a category that they don't have too much experiece in.
+  * **Description:** Trying to challenge themselves, the player started a session to see how well they do in a category that they don't have too much experience in.

 * **US-2**
   * **Type of user:** Player